Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Related Work

 \section{Related Work}

 Predictive Business Process Monitoring (PBPM) has progressed through successive methodological phases, each addressing prior limitations while introducing new challenges.
-The field has evolved from statistical models to neural architectures \citep{metzger2014comparing, park2020predicting} to better handle complex, long running processes.
+The field has evolved from statistical and classical machine learning models \citep{di2022predictive} (e.g., decision trees \citep{de2016general}, random forests \citep{di2016clustering}, and regressions \citep{van2012process}) to neural architectures \citep{metzger2014comparing, park2020predicting} to better handle complex, long running processes.
+More recent studies highlight the rapid adoption of deep learning and graph based approaches \citep{deng2024enhancing}, reflecting a shift toward models that can capture temporal irregularities \citep{hennig2025leveraging}, structural dependencies, and contextual attributes at scale \citep{fioretto2025comparative}.
 This progression contextualizes the emergence of graph neural network approaches and clarifies where significant gaps remain, particularly in temporal modeling and transition semantics.